White Plains, New York Therapists

 One of the significant indicators used to assess the mental health of a community is the rate of suicides.
 Between 2011 and 2013, the suicide rate in Westchester County was approximately six per 100,000 people; different sources show a discrepancy of 0.2%.
 Though this does not meet the Prevention Agenda objective, it nevertheless represents an improvement from previous assessments.

 The suicide rate for White Plains specifically, however, is higher than the rate for Westchester County at 7.5 per 100,000 residents.
 However, this was still lower than the statewide rates.

 Substance abuse is one of the most significant factors contributing to mental health issues in White Plains.
 In 2016, New York saw 18 deaths per 100,000 people statewide due to drug overdoses, of which 15.1 were related specifically to opioids.
 The entire state has been hit hard by the opioid epidemic, and Westchester County is no exception.
 In 2015, there were 79 total deaths due to opioid use in Westchester County, yielding a rate of 11 opioid-related deaths per 100,000 residents.
 Westchester County also shows a moderate prevalence of excessive drinking at about 18%.

 Other factors contributing to mental health issues in White Plains include the following:

 - Poverty: Looking at the population of people living in poverty according to race/ethnicity reveals Hispanics/Latinos are the largest ethnic group living in poverty, with whites/Caucasians are the second most populous group living in poverty.
 In the general population, these positions are reversed.

-- Physical Health/Risky Behaviors: Out of all communicable diseased reported in Westchester County in 2014, 61 percent were sexually transmitted infections, of which chlamydia accounted for more than half.
+- Physical Health/Risky Behaviors: Out of all communicable diseases reported in Westchester County in 2014, 61% were sexually transmitted infections, of which chlamydia accounted for more than half.